abhijithwarrier/PythonSmileDetector/README.md

 structures are converted to and from Numpy arrays.
 This also makes it easier to integrate with other libraries that use Numpy such as SciPy and Matplotlib.

+The XML Files needed for this project are uploaded here in this repository.

 ### The module can be installed using the command - pip install opencv-python